samuelg0rd0n/ha-ecovolter-integration/README.md

 A Home Assistant integration for [EcoVolter II EV chargers](https://www.ecovolter.com/) that enables you to locally control basic charging functions such as turning charging on and off, setting target current, and monitoring whether your vehicle is plugged in or actively charging.
 It uses their [API](https://asnplus.github.io/revc-charger-local-api-documentation/).

+**Only EcoVolter II (2nd version) with local control is supported by this integration.** If you have 1st version with cloud API and using iXmanager app, you can use [this integration](https://github.com/kubacizek/home-assistant-ixmanager).

 I originally created this integration for my own use, but thought others might find it helpful as well.
 Enjoy! :-)

 ## Installation